 Common Health Problems

-It’s a sad fact that many Bernese Mountain Dogs live shorter lives than some other breeds, something to take into consideration before deciding to bring one home.
+Bernese mountain dogs have relatively short lifespans compared to many other breeds, which is something to take into consideration before deciding to bring one home.
 Like many breeds, the Berner is prone to certain hereditary conditions, including: